PeterVuyk/Livestream-manager/README.md

 This project gives you everything you need to control and stream the livestream towards a host.
 It is not a client to show the footage!

-Follow the installing steps to setup the server on your machine, make sure that Docker and Docker-compose is installed.
+Follow the installing steps to setup the manager on your machine, make sure that Docker and Docker-compose is installed.

 ### Installing